cronica-it/preview/website/blog/2023-hancu-distribution-centers/index.md

-/usr/pub/BOOKS (docs in electronic form): emacs-manual-6.0.dvi.gz - manual for super-editor emacs, dvi format zen.ps.gz		- Zen and the internet, postscript format zen.txt 		- ", in text format neur-intro.ps.gz	- Introduction to Neural Networks, postscript format
+/usr/pub/BOOKS (docs in electronic form): emacs-manual-6.0.dvi.gz - manual for super-editor emacs, dvi format zen.ps.gz		- Zen and the Internet, postscript format zen.txt 		- ", in text format neur-intro.ps.gz	- Introduction to Neural Networks, postscript format
 			(130 pagini)
-packet_radio.tar.z	- docs on packet radio acces to internet
+packet_radio.tar.z	- docs on packet radio acces to Internet
 ======================================================================
 Books donated to the Computers Chair library in the Dept. of Computers and Automation of the University "Politehnica" Bucharest: